Funding is available for UK students studying at postgraduate level, but the form of support varies dependent upon where you live.

 How will I repay my Masters loan?

 Loans will be repaid concurrently with any undergraduate loans, at an interest rate of Retail Prices Index (RPI) + 3%.
 You will then repay 6% of any earnings over £21,000pa.
-Repayments will not begin until 2019.
+The earliest you’ll start to make repayments is April 2019.
 All student debt will be cancelled after 30 years.

 How to apply